ocsigen/quickstart-guide/202409-fun-ocaml.md

 1. For that version, we will keep regular HTML forms with actions implemented on the server only (which means that the app will restart with a server-side generated page every time you connect or disconnect).
 2. To keep the username on client side, use a regular reference.
    The connection service handler must set both the server-side scoped reference and the client-side reference (using a client-value).
+   This client-side reference must also be set every time the client process starts, that is, when a page is generated on the server (subsequent pages are generated on the client, without stopping the client-side process).